 Niles Township High School District 219 has entered into an innovative joint initiative with Skokie/Morton Grove Elementary School District 69, Golf Elementary School District 67, and Niles Township District for Special Education 807 to ensure that all students from kindergarten through 12th grade benefit from a guaranteed and viable common curriculum and assessment program that properly prepares them for high school, college, careers and beyond.
 This initiative, called Collaborative for Curriculum (formerly known as Classrooms 1st), is part of the D219 Board of Education’s “Articulate” goal, which identifies K-12 curricular collaboration as the key to achieving high school and college readiness.

-MissionTo ensure that all students from kindergarten through 12th grade benefit from a guaranteed and viable common curriculum and assessment program in College Readiness stem and literacy that properly prepares them for high school and college.
+MissionTo ensure that all students from kindergarten through 12th grade benefit from a guaranteed and viable common curriculum and assessment program in college readiness, STEM and literacy that properly prepares them for high school, college, careers, and beyond.

 GoalsD219 has entered into a 10-year Intergovernmental Agreement (IGA) with D67, D69, and NTDSE #807.
 Each Districts’ Boards of Education have committed to achieving the following goals over the 10 years: